-Increasingly, mankind is altering the particulate and gaseous composition of the atmosphere on a global scale (Figure 1) and is therefore altering the interplay between the physical climate system and biogeochemistry.
-The human impact on atmosphere-ocean transfers can be mediated both by “direct” forcing (e.g. increased CO2, increased tropospheric ozone, increased dust erosion from soils followed by Aeolian transport to the open ocean) as well as via “indirect” forcing associated with altered radiative transfer or climate change and consequent effects on the uptake or emission of trace gases or particles.
+The oceans are recognised as the source for a range of chemical species that play key roles in the atmosphere and in the Earth’s radiative budget.
+There are indeed numerous atmosphere-ocean interactions, involving both gases and particles, which are mediated by marine biogeochemical processes.
+Increasingly, mankind is altering the particulate and gaseous composition of the atmosphere on a global scale and is therefore altering the interplay between the physical climate system and marine biogeochemistry.
+The human impact on atmosphere-ocean transfers can be mediated both by “direct” forcing (e.g. increased CO2, increased tropospheric ozone, increased dust erosion from soils followed by aeolian transport to the open ocean) as well as via “indirect” forcing associated with altered radiative transfer or climate change and consequent effects on the uptake or emission of trace gases or particles.
 Such forcing changes impact, in turn, the atmospheric composition, ocean productivity and climate via feedback processes.

 Over the past few decades, we have moved from a situation in which such global change impacts were considered to be interesting ‘geophysical experiments’ to the present situation where the effects of ‘Anthropocene’ forcing are becoming increasingly significant for the chemistry and biology of our planet and vice versa.

-With these needs in mind, our proposed SOPRAN project depends explicitly on integrating the contributions and expertise of scientists trained in physics, chemistry and biology.
+With these needs in mind, the SOPRAN project depends explicitly on integrating the contributions and expertise of scientists trained in physics, chemistry and biology.
 Specifically, atmospheric chemists and physicists, chemical, biological and physical oceanographers and marine ecologists will tackle problems of common interest and relevance to human society.
 Hence as well as being an important research program in its own right, the SOPRAN research themes provide a context within which diverse research communities, that are presently operating separately, can be joined in highly innovative research and within which the next generation of scientists can be trained.